Cairo Metro Line 2: History

-Cairo's metro network was greatly expanded in the mid-1990s with the building of Line 2 (red), from Shoubra-El-Kheima to Cairo University, with an extension to Giza.
+Cairo's metro network was greatly expanded in the mid-1990s with the building of Line 2 (red), from Shubra Al Khaimah to Cairo University, with an extension to Giza.

 It is the first line in history to have a tunnel going under the Nile.

 The tunnel under the Nile is 8.35 m in internal diameter and was constructed using two Herenknecht bentonite slurry shield TBMs, which are 9.43 m in diameter.
 Extending 21.5 km with 20 stations, it is sometimes called the "Japanese-Built Line".
 It is mostly in bored tunnel, with two exceptions: a short section at the northern end approaching Shubra El-Kheima which is elevated, and a section just south of this by cut-and-cover.
 The main difference between Lines 1 and 2 is that Line 1 uses an overhead line while Line 2 uses the third-rail system.
 The construction of the line was finished in October 2000 and was later extended to El Mounib.
 The communication for line 2 was provided by Alcatel in 2005.

 Total project cost was 761 million euros.

 After the 2011 Egyptian revolution, the station "Mubarak" has been renamed and is now called "Al-Shohadaa" (Arabic for "martyrs").